erskingardner/openmls_nostr_crypto/README.md

 - [x] MLS_128_DHKEMX25519_AES128GCM_SHA256_Ed25519 (Required by MLS spec)
 - [x] MLS_256_DHKEMK256_CHACHA20POLY1305_SHA256_K256 (Nostr specific)

 The `MLS_256_DHKEMK256_CHACHA20POLY1305_SHA256_K256` ciphersuite is a custom/private ciphersuite that isn't part of the official spec.
-To use these crates you'll need to ....

-TODO
+This repo is a work in progress while adding the secp256k1 curve to various dependent libraries and the upstream OpenMLS library itself.

 ## NIP-104